 A final examination should concentrate on the student’s doctoral dissertation and its implications.
 It is reasonable for the Graduate Board Oral Examination Committee to explore the candidate’s breadth of knowledge in areas ruled germane to the thesis by the chair of the committee.
 The dissertation and the readers’ report must be available to the committee at least two weeks before a final exam.

 The chair of the department or program committee (or their administrative/academic staff designee) sponsoring a candidate for the Ph.D. degree is responsible for scheduling the exam and submitting the form entitled Oral Examination for Degree of Doctor of Philosophy to the Graduate Board Office.

 Students should be involved in discussions with their advisor around committee membership, and ideally should be in touch with committee members in advance to share drafts and discuss research, but should not coordinate the administrative scheduling and logistics of the exam setup, nor submit the GBO committee form request to the Graduate Board.
 This form must be completed, signed by the chair, and submitted to the Graduate Board three weeks before to the proposed examination date.
 Only the original, signed form needs to be submitted to the Board.
 Exams may be conducted at anytime throughout the year.

 To be eligible to serve on a Graduate Board Oral Examination Committee, a faculty member must hold:

-- One member of a committee may be from the public health scientist faculty track.
+- One member of a committee may be from the Bloomberg School of Public Health scientist faculty track without filing an exception request.
 Lecturers and visiting scholars may not serve.
-Exceptions.
 The Chair of the Graduate Board and one other member of the Board must approve anyone not meeting these criteria.
 To be considered for approval, the chair of the department/program petitioning for authorization of an examiner outside of the University must submit: